facephi/sdk-mobile-documentation/docs/react/Selphi_Component.md

   enableGenerateTemplateRaw?: boolean;
   livenessMode?: SdkLivenessMode;
   showResultAfterCapture?: boolean;
-  cameraFlashEnabled?: boolean;
   translationsContent?: string;
   viewsContent?: string;
   showTutorial?: boolean;
-  cameraId?: number;
   videoFilename?: string;
-  params?: any;
-  qrMode?: boolean;
   showDiagnostic?: boolean;
   logImages?: boolean;
 }
 ```

-Then, all the properties that can be defined in the ***SdkTracking*** object will be commented on:
 <div class="note">
 <span class="note">:information_source:</span>
-All the configuration can be found in the component's node_modules/@facephi/sdk-selphi-react-native/src/src/index.tsx file.
+All the configuration can be found in the component's *node_modules/@facephi/sdk-selphi-react-native/src/src/index.tsx* file.
 </div>

-When making the call to the widget there is a series of parameters that must be included.
+When making the call to the component there is a series of parameters that must be included.
 They will be briefly discussed below.

-- **resourcesPath (string):**
+### 3.1. resourcesPath

+**type:** *string*

-Sets the name of the resource file that the widget will use for its graphical configuration.
+Sets the name of the resource file that the component will use for its graphical configuration.
 This file is customisable and is located in the plugin in the src/main/assets folder for Android and in the ios/Frameworks and Resources folder for iOS.
 Its installation is transparent to the user, it will simply be added to the respective platform's projects during plugin installation.
 More details about how this resource pack works and how to modify it are explained in section 6.

 ```
 resourcesPath: "fphi-selphi-widget-resources-sdk.zip",
 ```

-- **crop (boolean):**
+### 3.2. crop

+**type:** *boolean*

 Indicates whether the images returned (in the images parameter that is activated with enableImages = true) in the completion event contain only the area of ​​the detected face, at a magnification given by CropPercent, or whether the entire image is returned.